 Q. What is an Orofacial Myofunctional Disorder (OMD)?

-A. An OMD occurs when there is abnormal lip, jaw, or tongue position during rest and/or swallowing.
+A. An OMD occurs when there is atypical muscle patterning at rest and/or during chewing and swallowing.

 Q. How long is treatment?